Spin-orbit implementation of Solovay-Kitaev decomposition of single-qubit channels: Conclusions

 \section{Conclusions}

 In conclusion, we have investigated the Solovay-Kitaev decomposition of single qubit quantum channels using the spin-orbit modes of a laser beam.
 The implementation of arbitrary quantum channels on the polarization (spin) degree of freedom was achieved using the transverse mode structure (orbit) as the ancillary qubit.
 This allowed the easy realization of the local unitary operations and controlled gates needed for implementing the required channels.
 Moreover, our approach with an intense laser source gave us direct access to the noisy channels' statistical properties without resorting to single-photon sampling.
 Both density matrix reconstruction and coherence analysis of the qubit in the channel show the decomposition's success through an excellent agreement between the theoretical predictions and the experimental results.
+It is important to mention that the encoding of two qubits on a single light beam constitutes an enormous advantage for quantum information processing, when nonlocality is not required.
+In general, entanglement is vulnerable to decoherence because the entangled systems are usually subejct to independent noise sources when spatially separated.
+This difficulty is unavoidable in quantum information protocols that rely on nonlocal correlations.
+When this is not the case, as in the quantum key distribution protocol without a shared reference frame \cite{PRA.77.Cadu-Cripto,marrucci:2012}, it is preferable that the two qubits are encoded on the same physical object, since they would experience the same noise source.
+For example, distant photon pairs experience independent random phase changes due to atmospheric turbulence and an initially entangled state is inevitably driven to a separable mixed state \cite{Gopaul:2007,Ge:2015}.
+This difficulty does not apply to spin-orbit entangled modes since both degrees of freedom experience the same turbulent fluctuations and the same random phase changes.
+This is why spin-orbit modes are candidates for robust optical communication in free space \cite{Lochab:2017}.
+This robustness explains the high fidelity of more than 98$\%$ obtained in our experiment, showing that decoherence and dissipative effects in general are overruled.
+For the spin-orbit encoding of two qubits on single photons, the source of decoherence comes mainly from a small imprecision in measuring the polarization and orbital degrees of freedom.
 We believe that the present architecture has an enormous potential as a platform for investigations in quantum thermodynamics, and for addressing to fundamental properties of channel capacities, where either controllable reservoirs or channels are required.
 Advancements along those lines shall be presented elsewhere.